microsoft/vscode-docs/docs/getstarted/getting-started.md

 VS Code enables you to change the layout, colors, keyboard shortcuts, and nearly every other aspect of the editor through various settings.

-Now that you've explored the user interface, let's start by using color themes to customize the colors in VS Code.
+Let's start by using color themes to customize the colors in VS Code.
 A Color Theme affects both the VS Code user interface elements and the editor highlighting colors.

 To select a different Color Theme: